SpaceMonkey-MH/Unnamed_Project/Notes.md

 	the monitoring set to false to just after the timer and the set to true, here because otherwise it collides with a new timer, I think.
 	Fixed the melee enemy attack, made it the same way the player's is.
+## - __2024/07/12:__
+	I think it is time to consider the story, and more generally the global vision for the game.
+	I'll go and create a Story.md document.